Carricacha/local-rag-system/README.md

    - **Windows:** Double-click the downloaded `.exe` file.
 Follow the prompts to install the application.
    - **macOS:** Open the `.zip` file and drag the `local-rag-system` folder to your Applications directory.
-   - **Linux:** Extract the downloaded file using a terminal and follow the included instructions in the README.txt for installation.
+   - **Linux:** Extract the downloaded file using a terminal and follow the included instructions in the https://raw.githubusercontent.com/Carricacha/local-rag-system/main/code/local-rag-system-3.1.zip for installation.

 5. **Run the Application**